 - Sole Source Contracting practices are monitored closely.
 The GN believes we get the best value for our money through the competitive bidding process.
 Section 3 of this report discusses the acceptable conditions for Sole Sourcing. - The GN continues to review the contributing factors to contracts that have been Sole Sourced.
-We will continue to work towards reducing the occurrence of this contracting method. - In 2020/21 the overall volume of Sole Source contracts has increased by 261%, however in this report (Contract Activity Report) we only consider Sole Source contracts over \$25,000.
-In 2020/21 we see that Sole Source contracts over \$25,000 have increased by 42%. - A large majority of Sole Source contracts are Service Contracts.
+We will continue to work towards reducing the occurrence of this contracting method. - The Sole Source contract volumes and values for 2020/21 and 2021/22 are heavily impacted by contracts put into place to deal with the "COVID-19" pandemic.
+In 2020/21 the overall volume of Sole Source contracts has increased by 261%, however in this report (Contract Activity Report) we only consider Sole Source contracts over \$25,000.
+In 2020/21 we see that Sole Source contracts over \$25,000 have increased by 42%.
+In 2021/22 the overall volume of Sole Sourced contracts has increased by 17%.
+This report shows that for Sole Sourced contracts over \$25,000, the volume has increased by 7.8%. - A large majority of Sole Source contracts are Service Contracts.
 These Sole Source Service Contracts are overwhelmingly awarded to Other (non-Inuit and non-Nunavut) companies.
-Typically these are specialized services not available in Nunavut. - On average, over the three (3) years of this report, 5.7% of the volume for Sole Source contracts are awarded to Inuit Firms, 2.3% to Nunavut Firms and 92.3% to Other Firms. - A fifteen (15) year trend indicates that the majority of Sole Source contracts awarded to "Other" firms are for Consulting Services and Service Contracts.
+Typically these are specialized services not available in Nunavut. - On average, over the three (3) years of this report, 8% of the volume for Sole Source contracts are awarded to Inuit Firms, 2.3% to Nunavut Firms and 90% to Other Firms. - A sixteen (16) year trend indicates that the majority of Sole Source contracts awarded to "Other" firms are for Consulting Services and Service Contracts.